Orischn/AP1_ex_3/README.md

 The seventh (7) and final command allow the client to exit the program and terminates the communication between the server to this current client.

+To allow several clients that are connected to server simultaneously, we created thread for each different client who connects to the server.

+Further more, for each client, we used two extra threads, one for receive data from the server, and the other to send data to the server without waiting for the receiving data to end.

+We used port number 42069.

+We used tymeout of 60 seconds.

 To **compile** the code use the following command **from the project path**:

 make compile